-Inform patients that UBRELVY may interact with certain other drugs; therefore, advise patients to report to their healthcare provider the use of any other prescription medications, over-the-counter medications, or herbal products [see CONTRAINDICATION, and DRUG INTERACTIONS].
+Inform patients that UBRELVY may interact with certain other drugs; therefore, advise patients to report to their healthcare provider the use of any other prescription medications, over-thecounter medications, or herbal products [see CONTRAINDICATIONS and DRUG INTERACTIONS].
 Advise patients to inform their healthcare provider of grapefruit juice intake because a dosage modification is recommended with co-administration.

-Advise patients to notify their healthcare provider if they become pregnant during treatment or plan to become pregnant [see Use In Specific Populations].
+Advise patients to notify their healthcare provider if they become pregnant during treatment or plan to become pregnant.
+Encourage pregnant patients to enroll in the registry that monitors pregnancy outcomes in women exposed to UBRELVY during pregnancy [see Use In Specific Populations].